Peoria Street Bridge Replacement

 Background

-The existing 60-year-old bridge narrows Peoria Street from six lanes to four, creating a bottleneck.
-This contributes to delays and operational inefficiencies at the Peoria Street and Fitzsimons Parkway intersection.
+The existing 60-year-old bridge reduces Peoria Street from six lanes to four, creating a bottleneck along an otherwise continuous six-lane corridor between I-70 to the north and Colfax Avenue to the south.
+The inconsistent lane configuration contributes to delays and operational inefficiencies at the Peoria Street and Fitzsimons Parkway intersection.
 Additionally, the sidewalks throughout the project area are substandard.
 This project aims to address these issues by improving travel operations, enhancing connectivity for travelers, reducing greenhouse gas emissions, minimizing injuries and crashes, and increasing mobility for all populations.

 Project Location